-If you want to learn how to make the best rack of ribs using top-notch Ibérico pork?
+Want to learn how to make the best rack of ribs using top-notch Ibérico pork?
 Find out how.

-Cook the ribs low and slow.
-This means that you should cook the ribs at a lower temperature for a longer amount of time.
-Although it can be difficult to remain patient during the process, only by cooking ribs in this way will you get tender, fall off the bone ribs.
+You want to always cook pork ribs low and slow.
+This means that you should cook them at a lower temperature for a longer amount of time.
+Although it can be difficult to remain patient during the process, it's the only way to get tender, fall off the bone ribs.

-Another tip to keep in mind when making a tender rack of ribs is to remove the thin membrane that covers it.
-When the ribs are cooked, this membrane becomes tough, making it impossible for the flesh to fall off the rack.
+Another tip to keep in mind when making a tender rack of ribs is to remove the thin membrane covering the bones and meat.
+When the ribs are cooked, this membrane becomes tough, making it impossible for the meat to easily fall off the bone.

-If you are making ribs at home, you are not likely to have the fancy barbecuing tools necessary to cook them like they do at Rendezvous and other legendary barbecue joints.
-Instead, cooking the ribs in the oven will work just fine.
+If you are making ribs at home, you are not likely to have the fancy barbecuing tools to smoke them for long hours.
+Instead, cook the ribs in the oven and you'll get great results.

 - Spice rub